 Collaboration for impact

-The quality and impact of our work depends upon us collaborating with governments, philanthropic foundations, academic institutions and civil society organisations to transform approaches to progressive social, political and economic change.
+The quality and impact of our work depend upon us collaborating with governments, philanthropic foundations, academic institutions and civil society organisations to transform approaches to progressive social, political and economic change.

 Our consulting services focus on our clients’ most critical issues and opportunities surrounding digital strategies for human development.
 We bring strong technical, cross-disciplinary expertise grounded in real-world experience and are known for bringing a holistic lens that acknowledges the economic, political and social contexts of digital development.
 Recent clients include the Digital Impact Alliance, The Malala Fund, UK Department for International Development, USAID, German Corporation for International Cooperation (GIZ) and Australian Government Department of Foreign Affairs and Trade.